ferjorosa/ferjorosa.github.io/_posts/2025-06-14-decision-theory-II.md

 In practice, we do not need to manually perform each step of the arc-reversal or node-reduction algorithm to evaluate an influence diagram.
 Several open-source libraries automate this entire process and provide sophisticated inference algorithms that handle the computational complexity for us.

 <a href="https://pyagrum.readthedocs.io"><code>PyAgrum</code></a> is currently the most widely supported open-source library for influence diagrams.
-Written in C++ with a Python interface, it implements the Shafer-Shenoy algorithm for LIMIDs.
+Written in C++ with a Python interface, it implements the Shafer-Shenoy algorithm for LIMIDs (<a href="https://kuscholarworks.ku.edu/server/api/core/bitstreams/c353aa52-11ad-46c0-b867-f5d05f7f1962/content"><u>Shafer & Shenoy, 1990</u></a>).
 PyAgrum builds a junction tree representation of the influence diagram and uses message passing, alternating between summation (for chance nodes) and maximization (for decision nodes), to efficiently evaluate the diagram.

 Other notable libraries include: